1982 Ontario New Democratic Party leadership election: Convention

 The convention was held at the Harbour Castle convention centre on the weekend of February 5–7, 1982.
 There were 3,400 people in attendance of which 2,100 voted for the leadership.
 Delegates were chosen in each provincial riding based on a slate system.
 Riding members voted so that a majority voted to send delegates who would vote for a single candidate.
 This caused some friction amongst more left-leaning members who felt they would not be selected as delegates because they voiced a minority opinion.

 There was little suspense as Rae romped to victory with 64% of the vote on the first ballot.
 He beat Johnston, who was in second place, by 844 votes.
 Sylvia Stead of the Globe and Mail said that delegates 'voted for him, not because of his stand on issues or his political experience, but because they believe he can win the elusive prize of government.'

 In addition to the leadership vote, party delegates adopted a range of new policies, some of them controversial.
 These included a government takeover of key industries and opposition to further nuclear power development.
 They also voted to support equal representation for women on riding executives and for convention delegations, auto import restrictions, a more equitable tax system and the acceptance of donations from small businesses.

-There were some lighthearted moments during the convention.
-Some enterprising soul sold T-shirts that read, "Happiness is never having to say you're Tory."